-- What is the recommended examination, care or plan of care? - Why should the patient have the examination or care or plan of care? - What are the alternatives to the examination or care or plan of care? - What are the effects, material risks and side effects of the proposed examination, care or plan of care and how they compare to the alternatives? - What are the likely consequences if the patient does not have the examination, care or plan of care?
+- Why should the patient have the examination, care or plan of care? - What are the alternatives to the examination, care or plan of care? - What are the effects, material risks and side effects of the proposed examination, care or plan of care and how they compare to the alternatives? - What are the likely consequences if the patient does not have the examination, care or plan of care?